Ozymandias314/AssayMatch/README.md

 └── benchmark.sh #run this to do a new benchmarking trial
 ```

+## Replication Instructions

+To replicate our expeirmental results, we make our benchmarking datasets and intermediate finetuning checkpoints + TRAK scores avaailble at [zenodo](https://doi.org/10.5281/zenodo.17656531).

+To compute rankings for all ChEMBL IC50 data, use `scripts/make_dataset.py` and run TRAK for the appropriate model.
+Save the dataset for each chembl_id to `data/{chembl_id}/total.csv` and the TRAK scores to the same directory.
+Then use `scripts/get_true_rankings.py` to get the assays ranked by Per Assay TRAK score for embedding finetuning.

 This project includes code adapted from SmilesTransformer (Shion Honda, 2019), used under the MIT License.